sigven/pcgr/docs/_build/html/_sources/about.rst.txt

 reports that can be navigated by clinical oncologists (Figure 1).

 .. figure:: PCGR_workflow.png
-   :alt: PCGR overview
+   :alt:

-   PCGR overview
+The Personal Cancer Genome Reporter has been developed by scientists affiliated with the `Norwegian Cancer Genomics Consortium <http://cancergenomics.no>`__, at the `Institute for Cancer Research/Oslo University Hospital <http://radium.no>`__.

 Why use PCGR?
 ~~~~~~~~~~~~~

 The great complexity of acquired mutations in individual tumor genomes
 poses a severe challenge for clinical interpretation.
 There is a general
-scarcity of tools that can i) systematically interrogate cancer genomes
+scarcity of tools that can *i)* systematically interrogate cancer
-in the context of diagnostic, prognostic, and therapeutic biomarkers,
+genomes in the context of diagnostic, prognostic, and therapeutic
-ii) prioritize and highlight the most important findings, and iii)
+biomarkers, *ii)* prioritize and highlight the most important findings,
-present the results in a format accessible to clinical experts.
-PCGR
+and *iii)* present the results in a format accessible to clinical
-integrates a comprehensive set of knowledge resources related to tumor
+experts.
+PCGR integrates a comprehensive set of knowledge resources
-biology and therapeutic biomarkers, both at the gene and variant level.
+related to tumor biology and therapeutic biomarkers, both at the gene
-The application generates a tiered report that will aid the
+and variant level.
+The application generates a tiered report that will
-interpretation of individual cancer genomes in a clinical setting.
+aid the interpretation of individual cancer genomes in a clinical
+setting.

 Docker-based technology
 ~~~~~~~~~~~~~~~~~~~~~~~